This North Texas town proves that art is, in fact, bigger in the Lone Star State.

 How Do I Get to Frisco?

-Getting to Frisco is easy; it’s only about 25 minutes from Dallas-Fort Worth International Airport (one of the largest and busiest in the US) and Love Field, a smaller airport that is served by Southwest, Delta, SeaPort, United and Virgin airlines.
+Getting to Frisco is easy; it’s only about 25 minutes from Dallas-Fort Worth International Airport (one of the largest and busiest in the U.S.) and Love Field, a smaller airport that is served by Alaska, Delta, JSX and Southwest.

-Driving to Frisco is convenient for those in the North Texas area and beyond; the city can be accessed by I-380 and Highway 121 as well as the Dallas Parkway.
+Driving to Frisco is convenient for those in the North Texas area and beyond; the city can be accessed by US 380 and Highway 121 as well as the Dallas Parkway.

 Once you get to Frisco, you can start satisfying your desire for art almost immediately.
 Public art is on display here in a big, Texas-sized way.
 Just driving down the street can be an experience.
 More than 60 items are ready to be visited (for free!) throughout the city in places like parks, the municipal center and an outdoor shopping mall.